-We recognized \$2.8 million and \$1.4 million in intangible asset amortization expense during the three months ended March 31, 2015 and 2014, respectively.
+We recognized \$2.8 million in intangible asset amortization expense during the three months ended March 31, 2016 and 2015.
+Intangible asset amortization expense is recorded in cost of product revenue.

 The \$104.1 million of goodwill recognized as part of the transaction is attributable primarily to expected synergies and other benefits from the acquisition, including expansion of our addressable market from the single-cell genomics market to the larger single-cell biology market and the ability to leverage our larger global commercial sales organization and infrastructure to expand awareness of DVS's products and technology.
-Goodwill is not expected to be deductible for income tax purposes.
-There were no changes in goodwill between December 31, 2014 and March 31, 2015.
+Goodwill is not deductible for income tax purposes.
+There were no changes in goodwill between December 31, 2015 and March 31, 2016.